junymc/junymc.github.io/_posts/2019-08-17-sinatra_project_movieview.markdown

    <br>
    <p> <a href="/home">Home</a> </p>
 </form>
 ```

 ### Controller : The go-between for models and views.

 The controller relays data from the browser to the application, and from the application to the browser.
-Using separated controllers for each model helps organize all the different routes and actions. `users_controller` controls signup/login and home routes. `movie_controller` focuses on the movie list and indivisual movie reviews. `reviews_controller` deals with the most part of the application’s functionality which is posting, editing and deleting the reviews.
-Along with these controllers, `application_controller' makes the other controller do their job easily with `configure do` and `helpers do`.
+Using separated controllers for each model helps organize all the different routes and actions. `users_controller` controls signup/login and home routes. `movie_controller` focuses on the movie list and indivisual movie reviews. `reviews_controller` deals with the most part of the application’s functionality which is posting, editing and deleting the reviews. `application_controller` inherits `configure do`, `helpers do` and other methods to the other controllers so those don't need to be repeated in every other controllers.

 ```
 require "./config/environment"